Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 Testing the Macro

 Now it's time to test the macro to see if it works as intended.
 Close the macro by right-clicking on the tab and selecting close.
 Under the macro section in the left pane, double click on the macro.
 This will trigger the macro to run and the message box will appear.

 Clicking in the Access objects pane is an easy way to test the macro, but this is not an automated process.
 Macros are great for automation and are best for this use to save time and enhance the workflow of the database.
 A message box could be a great way to send a reminder to the users of a database when they open a form.
 It could serve as an indication that an error occurred, or that caution should be taken in certain areas.

 Adding a message box to a form is a simple task and will be used as an example below.
 Perhaps every time a certain form is opened we want the message box to appear.
 To set the macro up to do this we must first right-click on the form where we want it to appear and click design view.

 Running the Macro Object

 Now that we are in design view, we can edit the form properties by right clicking inside the form and selecting the form properties selection.

-There will be lot of options available in each tab of the properties sheet.
+There will be a lot of options available in each tab of the properties sheet.
 Click on the event tab and then click on the down arrow in the blank field next to on click.
 If we chose our macro, the event will occur each time the form is opened.

 There are plenty of other ways to trigger a macro to run.
-Test some other option on the events list.
+Test some other options on the events list.
 How the macro is triggered really depends on your needs or the needs of the database user to know which one to select.
 You may also elect to have a macro to run when a button is clicked.